August 27th 2021

 By Arthur Favier

 A hefty price tag comes alongside all the cultural, economic, and entertainment benefits of living in a major city.
 The demand for property in cities like Toronto is so great that real estate now constitutes a significant chunk of the overall Canadian economy.
 Despite the steep price, people by and large still prefer city life.
-Or at least they did before the COVID-19 pandemic.
+Or at least they did…before the COVID-19 pandemic.

 Two of the major economic victims during the pandemic, in real estate terms, were commercial property and condominiums.
 While the former has faced obvious challenges due to the widespread closure of businesses (particularly small businesses), the latter is facing difficulties due to a paradigmatic shift in the importance of personal space.
 As people in more rural areas have enjoyed relative safety and less restricted movement during lockdowns, those in condominium buildings continue to experience isolation, a much more sedentary lifestyle, and additional regulations imposed by condo boards.

-Coupling these struggles with the additional factors of widespread remote work and a mass exodus to suburban neighbourhoods and satellite cities, it’s not hard to see why the condominium market in Toronto has experienced large-scale disruption.
-Over the first two-thirds of 20201, improvements in the number of COVID-19 infections, the rollout of vaccines, and borrowing rates see many industries rebound, and the condo market appears to be one of them.
+Coupling these struggles with the additional factors of widespread remote work and a mass exodus to suburban neighbourhoods and satellite cities, it’s not hard to see why the condo market in Toronto has experienced large-scale disruption.
+Over the first two-thirds of 2021, improvements in the number of COVID-19 infections, the rollout of vaccines, and borrowing rates see many industries rebound, and the condo market appears to be one of them.
 However, there’s no question that demand for these structures is shaken in the wake of recent events.

-Buying a House in Toronto
+Buying a house in Toronto

 A monumental task in standard times, buying a house in Toronto seems nearly impossible for those who don’t have high salaries, multiple incomes, or vast financial support networks.
-The popularity of Canada’s largest city and all the great amenities and experiences it offers have driven the high demand and home prices for years.
+The popularity of Canada’s largest city and all the great amenities and experiences it offers have driven the highest demand and home prices in years.
 But even the mighty residential market for freeholds and semis in Toronto is feeling the impact of pandemic-related changes.

 Simply put, people now value different aspects of real estate than they did prior to 2020.
 Coupling that with the traditional difficulty of buying a home in Toronto, it's not hard to see why people are migrating towards the Toronto suburbs and other areas of the GTA.

-The Winners: GTA Suburbs
+The winners: GTA suburbs

-The Runner-Up: Toronto
+The runner-up: Toronto

-Finding Toronto Homes for Sale
+Finding Toronto homes for sale